Hi my name is Gene and I love to run! I was a Canadian expat in Paris and I recently moved back to Canada.

 Of course, I’m kidding.
-I absolutely adore Paris and its citizens!
-I’m so privileged to work and live here.
+I absolutely adored Paris and its citizens!
+I was so privileged to work and live in Paris.
 It is this joy that I want to share as I’ve discovered several great running events, running routes, and incredible parks for stretching your legs across the cobbles, along the seine, under the Eiffel Tower, and through some beautiful parks.

 Here are a few of my favourite running routes in Paris.

 - Park Montsouris

 My favourite run, simply because the park is so close to my flat, is a the 2km loop in the Jardin Du Luxembourg.
 I’ve been known to run this loop over ten times lost in a good podcast, audiobook, or my own thoughts.
 I love the beauty of the park, the greenery, the statues, the incredible floral arrangements, ponds, and park benches and chairs.

 Enter any one of the park’s gates and immediately go right or left and every loop is 2 kilometres.
 If I’m time challenged but still want to do a 5 kilometre run I add a little extra loop along the west side.

 I love this run as you can do it anytime after sunrise and before sunset.
 The park opens and closes with the changing times of the sun’s rise and set schedule.
 I also like running in the Jardin Du Luxembourg as the air is clean and all the vegetation protects you from the exhaust fumes.